 A resume is the first impression that a potential employer will have of you.
 Present your background and skills in a way that captures their attention with tips from each of these sections.
 Check out the Resume Myths podcast episode on the UVA Career Center podcast Work in Progress on Apple Podcasts, Spotify, and SoundCloud.

 Cover letters and references are essential additions to the application process.
 They provide an opportunity to elaborate on themes from your resume and market yourself as the best candidate.
 While the resume provides an overview of your background, the cover letter gives you the platform to highlight those aspects of your background that are relevant to the position you are seeking.
 An effective letter should add value to your application materials and is your chance to showcase your writing abilities.
 Check out the What to Cover in a Cover Letter podcast episode on the UVA Career Center podcast Work in Progress on Apple Podcasts, Spotify, and SoundCloud.

 References are important to an employer.
 You can market yourself in whatever way you want, but a recommendation from an outside source is key to showing some of the characteristics and skills that may not be as effectively conveyed on paper.

 - How to start your references

-- Reference example can be found on pg.
+- Reference examples can be found on pg.
 41 of the Hoos Career Guide

 - Letters of Recommendation